Would you consider joining the Non-Custodial Parents Party (Equal Parenting)?

 The Non-Custodial Parents Party was formed in 1998 by Andrew Thompson in an endeavour to change the way our laws are drawn up.
 The Party is not just based in New South Wales.
 It is Australia-wide.
-The Party has contested the last five Federal elections in 2001, 2004, 2007, 2010 and 2013.
+The Party has contested the last six (6) Federal elections in 2001, 2004, 2007, 2010, 2013 and 2016.

 The Party seeks to minimise any government interference in decisions that affect the parents and children of separated families.
 The Party also seeks to maximise the initiative of individual parents to make and be accountable for decisions that affect the future of their families.

 The party policies and membership forms can be also downloaded from the Internet at: http://www.equalparenting.org.au/

 Every three (3) years the Australian Electoral Commission (AEC) audits the minor political parties.
 The next audit is scheduled for the middle of 2017.

 This audit will check to make sure that our membership list is genuine.
 (The major political parties are considered exempt from this audit because they have at least one member (and probably more) in Parliament).

 As part of the audit process, we have to submit a list of 500 names of our members to the AEC every three (3) years.
 The AEC picks out twenty (20) names at random and telephones these people.
 The chance of you being selected is very remote.

 Deputy Registered Officer, NCPP(EP).